SAVE THE DATE!

 The 45-mile route gives riders looking for a shorter Brandywine experience a route that follows the West Branch of the river.
-Also starting in Chadds Ford, this route follows the West Branch (and 80-mile route) to The Laurels and then explores more of the King Ranch before rejoining the West Branch in Modena.
+Also starting in Chadds Ford, this route follows the West Branch (and 62-mile route) to The Laurels and then explores more of the King Ranch before rejoining the West Branch in Modena.
 From Modena the ride will slowly wind its way to the historic village of Marshallton before returning to Chadds Ford.
 Experiencing the rich history, incredible vistas, and bucolic countryside, riders on the 45-mile route should expect to feel inspired by their journey and feel connected to our shared natural and historic heritage embodied by the route.
-Although this route has less mileage and is less challenging than the longer route, riders are encouraged to train appropriately for this athletic event to ensure the most enjoyable ride day.
+Riders are encouraged to train appropriately for this athletic event to ensure the most enjoyable ride day.

 A. No. There is no timing of riders or awards for getting back first.
 The ride is designed to be enjoyed at a pace that allows you to take in the beautiful scenery and landscapes that you will pass along the way.

 Q. Does the ride take place if the weather isn’t great?

 A. Yes.
 The ride takes place RAIN or SHINE.
 In the event of rain, you are advised to take extra care as roads may become slippery, especially going downhill or in areas of painted road.
 In wet conditions, gentle pumping of your breaks is safer than applying sudden and heavy force to your break.
 It is also safer to favor your rear break in wet conditions as you are less likely to lose control.
 During a storm that may produce lightning, riders are encouraged to take shelter until the storm passes.
 All support services will continue in wet weather.